Top Five Things to Know About Workers Compensation versus Personal Injury

 Pain and Suffering Damages

-The most significant and striking difference in Worker’s Compensation claims and personal injury claims are the damages that you are entitled to receive.
+According to a workers compensation attorney the most significant and striking difference in Worker’s Compensation claims and personal injury claims are the damages that you are entitled to receive.
 In a Worker’s Compensation claim when you are injured on the job you are not entitled to damages for pain and suffering.
 These damages usually constitute a large part of a personal injury claim.
 In a personal injury claim, you are entitled under Nevada law to receive damages for the pain and suffering associated with your injury.
 For a personal injury claim you’re entitled to all of the damages that you have suffered including lost wages, medical bills, future medical expenses, any permanent injury, pain and suffering, loss of the enjoyment of life, lost earning capacity and any other damages that you incurred as a result of your injury

 However in a Worker’s Compensation claim for injury received on the job, you can only receive partial weekly compensation for lost wages, permanent impairment benefits, medical bills, and damages for vocational rehabilitation which is training for a new occupation if that is necessary.
 You cannot receive benefits for pain and suffering in a Worker’s Compensation claim.
 The theory behind this is that Worker’s Compensation is basically a negotiated benefit between the employer and the labor.
 Prior to instituting Worker’s Compensation laws in the early part of the last century, the only remedy a worker could obtain against their employer was to sue them for negligence.
 If the employer was not negligent employees could not bring a claim against them to recover their damages.
 Often times it was very difficult for employees to fight a large employer.
 Employers had way more resources and the ability to fight the employee through the legal system even if it was the employers fault.